HOT Division Summer Internship Research Program

 “I am thrilled to support this summer research program.
 We are developing excellent candidates for scientific research and health related careers starts by investing early in outstanding and motivated students.”

-Each of the accepted undergrad scholars will take part in numerous aspects of clinical or basic research.
-Activities in the program include but are not limited to:
+Each of the accepted undergrad students will take part in clinical or basic research activities including:

 - Understand the scientific foundation and current clinical barriers of hematological or oncological diseases.